rochagbriel/interactive-component-review-FM/README.md

 # Interactive Component - Review

-This is a simple To-Do List application created with jQuery.
-The application allows the user to create, edit, and delete tasks to be completed, as well as mark tasks as complete.
-The application was created as a way to practice basic jQuery concepts, such as DOM manipulation and event handling.
+This is a simple Interactive Component Review page created with HTML, CSS and JavaScript.
-You can find the live demo of this website at https://rochagbriel.github.io/to-do-list/.
+You can find the live demo of this website at https://rochagbriel.github.io/interactive-component-review-FM/.

 ## Technologies Used